Bilateral facial reduction: qualification-free subdifferential calculus and exact duality: The joint supporting subspace

-In this section we investigate the following object. \begin{definition}[The joint facial subspace] The \emph{joint facial subspace} of two convex sets $C, D \subseteq \mathbb{R}^n$ is
+In this section we investigate the following object. \begin{definition}[The joint supporting subspace] The \emph{joint supporting subspace} of two convex sets $C, D \subseteq \mathbb{R}^n$ is

-We also define $T_a(C, D) := T(C,D) + C \cap D$, the \emph{joint affine facial subspace}. \end{definition} The Minkowski sum $(+ C \cap D)$ in the definition of $T_a$ is in fact a simple translation.
-This follows from the next corollary. \begin{corollary}[Containment of the intersection] Let $C, D \in \mathbb{R}^n$ be convex.
+We also define its affine counterpart: $T_a(C, D) := T(C,D) + C \cap D$. \end{definition} We note that when $C \cap D = \emptyset$, we have $T_a = \emptyset$ also.
+This is an intentional convention which takes care of the infeasible case in \Cref{loc:body.main_results}.
+The Minkowski sum $(+ C \cap D)$ in the definition of $T_a$ is in fact an affine translation.
+This follows from the next corollary. \begin{corollary}[Containment of the intersection] Let $C, D \subseteq \mathbb{R}^n$ be convex.
 Then